open-source-labs/Chronos/CONTRIBUTING.md

       - Once compiled, `npm run dev:app` and `npm run dev:electron`
       * Note: If typescript is not installed, `npm install -g typescript`

+## Chronos Website

+The `chronosWebsite` branch holds the code for the website.
+Edit the website by checking out the branch, modifying the website, and then updating the AWS S3 bucket with the changes.
 ## Issues

 Please do not hesitate to file issues that detail bugs or offer ways to enhace Chronos.